A Weekend Guide to Big Sur

 - Visit Hearst Castle before/after your trip depending on which way you're driving.
 Check out this post for tips!

 Thank you to Glen Oaks Big Sur for sponsoring my visit during my trip to Big Sur.
+This post may include affiliate links, which comes at absolutely no cost to you.
+All proceeds go directly back into maintaining this website and making it better for you.
 All opinions are my own.